 Clear-Site-Data header clears browsing data (cookies, storage, cache) associated with the requesting website.
-It allows web developers to have more control over the data stored locally by a browser for their origins.
+It allows web developers to have more control over the data stored by a client browser for their origins.

 Clear-Site-Data header accepts one or more directives.
 If all types of data should be cleared, the wildcard directive (